From the Publisher’s Desk

 Governmental bodies and industry associations have attempted to objectively define what is luxurious and what is not.
 In the hotel industry, for example, governments award stars, indicating the level of luxury, by setting minimum limits as to the size of rooms and public spaces and the cost of furnishings and amenities.
 That, according to them, defines the level of luxury.
 Yet, what is not taken into consideration is the level and quality of service in the hotel... the expertise and attitude of management and staff... the overall ambiance.

 In the mind of this writer, linen bed sheets and fresh flowers in the room are an indication of luxury.
 Handmade chocolate truffles, instead of a commercially produced chocolate mint on the pillow, are an indication of luxury.
 Staff discreetly pampering you and making sure that all your creature comforts are well taken care of, is an indication of luxury.
 If a sense of well-being is generated while experiencing the product, it is an indication of luxury.

 Luxury should never be pretentious or overbearing.
 Many restaurants considered luxurious in the major cities of the world suffer from one or both of the above mentioned sins.
 The attitude “if you have to ask how much it costs, you can't afford it” prevails and is a common theme within some industries.

-The products and services featured, have all been personally experienced by our editors and correspondents.
+The products and services featured, have all been personally experienced by our editors and/or correspondents and then our opinion is expressed.
 Many of the establishments and suppliers are not aware that their product(s) were being rated.
 As stated above, the observations are personal and therefore subjective and biased by the life-experiences of the researchers.
-As we discover new favorites in our frequent travels, we will be adding to these lists, as well as adding Tin Awards for the places where we found the product or the attitude wanting.
+As we discover new favorites in our frequent travels, we will be adding to these lists, as well as adding Tin Awards where we found the product or the attitude wanting.